Bear Watching and Photography

 Brown Bear and wildlife watching/photography hide

-We offer the possibility to spend an unforgettable night in our Brown Bear and wildlife watching hide.
-The hides are situated in Alutaguse, which is area mostly covered with western-taiga forests and vast bogs in N-E of Estonia – home to about half of Estonia’s 1000 Brown Bears.
+We offer the possibility to spend an unforgettable night in our Brown Bear and wildlife-watching hide.
+The hides are situated in Alutaguse, which is an area mostly covered with western-taiga forests and vast bogs in N-E of Estonia – home to about half of Estonia’s 1000 Brown Bears.

 The hides have windows on both sides of the hide.
 Northern windows overlook a taiga forest and the most common mammals to see would be Raccoon Dogs and Brown Bears.
 Woodpeckers, Red Squirrels, Nuthatches, Chaffinches, tits, and Jays visit the feeders.

 Southern windows offer a view of a stream and a flooded meadow.
 Sometimes Elk, Wild Boar, and Roe Deer come to feed on the meadow and European Beavers or Otters can occasionally swim by.
-During summer motnhs, the creek can almost dry up.
+During summer months, the creek can almost dry up.
 Ural Owl and Red Fox come here to hunt for mice and sometimes also Goshawk, Sparrowhawk, Golden Eagle, White-tailed Eagle, and bussards come by and look for prey.
-Rare visitors to the scenery include Badger, Wolf, Lynx, and Mink.
+Rare visitors to the scenery include Badgers, Wolves, Lynx, and Mink.

 There is also a very sensitive microphone outside the hide.
-It catches the soundscape of the surrounding and you can listen to it through speakers installed inside the hides.
-You can hear birds singing in the spring, branches crack under bear feet, or animals going through the water.
-Our guests have also heard Elk mating calls, Wolves howling, and Raccoon Dogs fighting with each othe.
+It catches the soundscape of the surrounding wildlife and you can listen to it through speakers installed inside the hides.
+You can hear birds singing in the spring, branches cracking under bear feet, or animals going through the water.
+Our guests have also heard Elk mating calls, Wolves howling, and Raccoon Dogs fighting with each other.
 This makes the whole experience even more immediate and powerful.

 Overview